williamhoos/testrepo/docs/source/participant/participant02.rst

 Sign-in (Existing users)
 ========================

-The process for returning users
+The process for returning users to sign-in to PEER consists of 3 steps, which depending on a participant's use of the :ref:`Remember me utility` function permits them to skip these steps to the extent the user's hardware is the same as when the credential was previously saved.

 Register or login selection
 ***************************